 | Result | Engineer in Training (EIT) / Engineer Intern (EI) designation |

 The FE is offered year-round, so you can schedule it whenever you are ready.
 Most people take it during their senior year of college or within a few years of graduation while the material is still fresh.
-For a detailed look at the format, see our FE Reference Handbook Guide.
+For a detailed look at the format, see our FE Handbook Navigation Guide.

 What Is the PE Exam?